 - Cost – Leaseholders who apply and are granted a Right to Manage have to pay their own legal costs, and the necessary reasonable costs of the landlord too

 - One leaseholder will have to step up to act as director of the company.
 This means taking on additional responsibilities to the other members of the company.

 - You have to go through the formal process of establishing a right to manage company.
 This company then takes over from the landlord’s current management company.
 Tenants have to be prepared for the responsibilities which are part and parcel of right to manage companies.

 - You can never keep everyone happy.
 Some tenants might be keen to develop the building and others are against.
 This creates conflict, and the director of the RTM company might shoulder the blame.
 All members of the company have to be aware of both the financial and practical responsibilities involved with a RTM company.

-- Not every tenant will want to get involved with a right to manage company, but if it goes ahead, they will still benefit from everyone else’s labour.
+- Not every tenant will want to get involved with a right to manage company, but if it goes ahead, they will still benefit from everyone else’s hard work.

 - The financial control aspects of company management have to be considered.
 There’s more to RTM than just arranging to do jobs as needed; you have to monitor budgets and cash flow, and chase up payments from tenants which become overdue.
 If you are not on top of the finances, this can cause problems which put the company at risk.

 - Often, the organisation of the finances of the company is often the trickiest area to get to grips with.
 From the second the RTM company is formed, the participating tenants are liable for any shortfall in monies.
 Every tenant will have to pay monthly maintenance fees as they do at present, but if one or more of them don’t make payments, then the members of the company can become liable to pay them instead.
 This responsibility doesn’t just lie with the director – it also applies to every tenant who has become a member of the company.